pingswept/me30-website/content/logistics/syllabus.md

 Video Responses (12) - 20% of course grade
 Quizzes (3) - 10% of course grade

-### Projects
+### Projects (70%)

 Each project will be worth 7 points, and then scaled by the number of weeks allocated to complete the project.
 (So a project 4 weeks in duration is worth twice as much as a project 2 weeks in duration.)
 For each day (or fraction thereof) a project is late, you will lose 1 point (before scaling), so a project that is 1 week late is worth 0 points.
 To receive credit for a project, your project must also meet the project requirements, which are published at the start of the project.
 For example, if a project requires fabrication of a PCB, and you don't make one, you lose credit, roughly in proportion to the fraction of the requirements unsatisfied.
 For group projects with N people per group, you should do roughly 1/N of the work.

-If you complete all the projects on time within the requirements, or at least 95% of that, you have earned an A. If you hit around 85%, that's a B. You can calculate the details if you want, but the main message is that you should complete all the projects, and you should do them on time.
+If you complete all the projects on time within the requirements, or at least 95% of that, you have earned an A for your project grade.
+If you hit around 85%, that's a B. You can calculate the details if you want, but the main message is that you should complete all the projects, and you should do them on time.

 On the one hand, this sounds kind of tough.
 On the other hand, if you actually like building electronics, you will do fine.
 We have a *very* wide spectrum of experience in this class.
 Note that the project requirements do not include any kind of performance target (like, "make a robot that can run faster than 18 mph"), but rather broad categorical requirements, like "Your circuit must run off batteries."
 In this example, we do care whether you made a legitimate attempt to make the circuit run off batteries; we don't care how well your circuit works, because that's based largely on your level of experience relative how ambitious a project you tried to build.
 Our goal is to get you to try to build ambitious projects in a few broad categories, not cross some arbitrary threshold that would be easy for some of you and intensely difficult for others.

-### Video Responses
+### Video Responses (20%)

-Detail here about video respones due roughly every Monday at midnight.
+Most Monday afternoons, you'll be expected to post a short video to the ME 30 Flipgrid group.
+Each week the prompt for the video will be based on the week's crucial questions.
+It will be posted to Flipgrid on Thursday by 5pm, alongside the release of the week's video mini-lectures and website notes.
+As you view and study these weekly resources, consider the crucial questions and plan how you will explain your thinking about them.
+By Monday at 1pm, log in to Flipgrid and use your phone or webcam to record your video response.
+Each video response will be worth 1 point, and you'll earn the point as long as you submit on time and make an authentic attempt to address the crucial questions.
+Your grade will not be based on accuracy.
+Over the course of the semester, 12 video responses will be assigned (i.e., every week except those with holidays).
+Your video response grade will thus be out of 12 total possible points.

-### Quizzes
+### Quizzes (10%)

 Detail here about the few short quizzes to take place during pod sessions after P2, P3, and maybe P4.

-## Zoom etiquette

-TBD.
-Please use video if you can?
-If you can't pay attention, leave?

-## Lectures

-Will be replaced by asynchronous video mini-lectures released weekly on Thursday afternoons and synchronous, interactive pod sessions on Zoom, Tu/Th 1:30-2:45.

 ## Financial constraints